Thresholds of Queen covers: Introduction

-In Section~\ref{sec:nonattack}, we define the setting and prove the first listed result, and in Section~\ref{sec:refine} we refine the non-attacking threshold to the stabilizing threshold, by relating cover to the concept of loss, via a combination of defined internal and centralized loss.
-In Section~\ref{sec:balovercon}, the more intriguing internal loss is dissected via the notions of balance and overlap concentration.
+In Section~\ref{sec:loss}, we define the setting and relate cover to the concept of {\em loss}, via a combination of defined {\em internal} and {\em centralized loss}.
+In Section~\ref{sec:nonattack} we prove the existence of the non-attacking threshold and in Section~\ref{sec:stablize} we establish existence of the stabilizing threshold.
+In Section~\ref{sec:balovercon}, the more intriguing internal loss is dissected via the notions of {\em balance} and {\em overlap concentration}.
 In Section~\ref{sec:app}, we list results on the stabilizing threshold for $2\le q\le 9$.
 In Section~\ref{sec:history} we view our results from a historical perspective, and in Section~\ref{sec:fut}, we mention some open problems and future research directions.
-Finally, in Section~\ref{sec:thoughts} we share some thoughts about further applications of this study.
+Finally, in Section~\ref{sec:thoughts}, we share some thoughts about further applications of this study.